rajeshphy/research/_posts/2024-08-15-PT-Symmetry.markdown

 <div class="mermaid">
 graph TD;

+    A[1999 - PT-symmetric harmonic oscillators - Znojil]
-    A1[2002 - Necessary and Sufficient Condition -Mostafazadeh] A2[2002 - Characterization of Non-Hermitian -Mostafazadeh]
+    A1[2002 - Necessary and Sufficient Condition - Mostafazadeh]
+    A2[2002 - Characterization of Non-Hermitian - Mostafazadeh]
-    A3[2002 - Equivalence: pseudo-hermiticity & antilinear symmetry -Mostafazadeh]
+    A3[2002 - Equivalence: pseudo-hermiticity & antilinear symmetry - Mostafazadeh]

     B[2002 - Pseudo-Hermiticity and Gauge Like Transformations -Z.Ahmed]